monkeyswarm/MobMuPlat/README.md

 MobMuPlat
 =========

-MobMuPlat is an iOS app to load PureData files, alongside custom GUI layouts.
+MobMuPlat is an iOS and Android app for audio software made with PureData, with user-created interfaces.

 more info at http://www.mobmuplat.com